ParticularLabs/NServiceBus.Persistence.MongoDb/README.md

 NServiceBus.Persistence.MongoDb
 ===============================

 MongoDB Persistence for NServiceBus Sagas.
 It handles concurrency using a document versioning scheme.

-### Not for production use
-This is experimental and has not been put into production use.

 ### TODO
 * Timeout Persistence